 Meal menus are created and monitored by a Registered Dietician, employed by meal's vendor Performance Food Services.
 The Registered Dietician is responsible for complying to the nutritional standards required by the Older American's Act and DARS Service Standards.
-Eligible individuals will receive a meal, provided at least 2 days per week (Tuesday, Thursday) at nutrition sites located Efforts to provide innovative/modernized congregate nutrition services:
+Eligible individuals will receive a meal provided at least 2 days per week (Tuesday, Thursday) at nutrition sites located

+Efforts to provide innovative/modernized congregate nutrition services:

 In addition to providing a meal that meets nutritional requirements, programming will be provided at each site to promote health and better nutrition.
 Weekly exercise activities will also be available.
-Nutrition education programs are provided by the Virginia Cooperative Extension Service and local university students in dietetic and human nutrition curriculum.
+Nutrition education programs are provided by the vinginia Cooperative Extension Service and local university students in dietetic and human Assessment curriculum.

-For congregate nutrition clients needing additional community services or needing public benefits, the Agency on Aging will assist them in cooling that their specific people are mot.
-Possessment of Nutrition Assessments, Referral and Screening Information:
+For congregate nutrition clients needing additional community services or needing public benefits, the Agency on Aging will assist them in casisestine their specific needs are met.
+Peassessment of Nutrition Assessments, Referral and Form will be

-The Uniform Assessment Instrument and Nutritional Risk Assessment Form will be performed on each individual to determine if the eligibility criteria is met, what the specific needs are and the level of priority for services.
+The Uniform Assessment Instrument and buttitional Risk Assessment Form will be performed on each individual to determine if the eligibility criteria is met, what the specific needs are and the level of priority for services.